cdeodorico/Gama/README.md

 python gama.py --no-update-check   # turn it off (remembered)
 ```

-If GitHub is unreachable, rate limited, or there are no releases published yet, it shrugs and carries on - nothing blocks startup and nothing pops up.
+If GitHub is unreachable, rate limited, or there are no releases published yet, nothing is done.

 # Keyboard shortcuts